funovus/editor-wiki/Trigger-API-Reference-DCEI-Functions-Unit.md

 ```
 #### Description
 [](description-start)
-Returns true is a units exists.
+Returns true if a units exists.
 [](description-end)

 #### Parameters